 “I Have a Dream”

-On August 23, 1963, a crowd of more than 250,000 people gathered in Washington, D.C. and marched to support the passing of laws that guaranteed every American equal civil rights.
-Martin Luther King was at the front of the “March on Washington.”
-On the steps of the Lincoln Memorial that day, Dr. King gave a speech that was later entitled “I Have a Dream.”
-The March was one of the largest gatherings of black and white people that the nation’s capital had ever seen… and no violence happened.
+In 1963, Martin Luther King and several civil rights groups organized a big non-violent protest for jobs and freedom.
+The protest was held on August 28, 1963.
+On this day, a crowd of more than 250,000 people gathered in Washington, D.C.
+The protesters marched to support the passing of laws that guaranteed every American equal civil rights.
+Martin Luther King was at the front of this march, which is called “the March on Washington.”
+That day, Dr. King gave a famous speech on the steps of the Lincoln Memorial, entitled “I Have a Dream.”
+The March on Washington was one of the largest gatherings of black and white people that the nation’s capital had ever seen at that time.